coopermaa/awesome-rack/README.md

 * [NYNY](https://github.com/alisnic/nyny) - A (ridiculously) small and powerful web framework (~ 300 LOC).
 NYNY uses
   [Journey](https://github.com/rails/journey) for routing(Rail's router).
 A NYNY app is a Rack middleware,  it can be used inside
   Sinatra, Rails, or any other Rack-based app
+* [Eldr](https://github.com/eldr-rb/eldr) - a lightweight, simple, modular and above all, clear framework without all the magic. (~500 LOC).
+  Eldr uses [Mustermann](https://github.com/rkh/mustermann) to build its Router.
 * [rack-server-pages](https://github.com/migrs/rack-server-pages) - Rack middleware and application for serving dynamic pages in very simple way.
 There are no controllers or models, just only views like a jsp, asp and php!
 * [Serve](https://github.com/jlong/serve) - A small Rack-based web server that makes it easy to serve HTML, ERB, Haml, or a variety of